CJones770/tractography-pipeline-restore/Pipeline/README.txt

 Pipeline total runtime = ~
 Short pipeline total runtime = ~1 hour/subject

-Full pipeline omitting Xtract total runtime = ~2hrs30minutes/subject
+Full pipeline omitting Xtract total runtime (runner_NoTract.sh) = ~2hrs30minutes/subject

+long_Runner.sh runtime is similar to mini_Runner.sh as it runs all of the same processes.
+The differece is that the long runner performs the whole pipeline on one subject at a time [for all subjects in the specified directory assuming there is disk space], while the mini runner runs each step of the pipeline for each subject in the directory before moving to the next step;

+Therefore, the long_Runner.sh script is more disk space efficient [~50% more efficient for a large number of subjects to be processed]

 Runtime estimates were made while using an NVIDIA-1070-TI graphics card with 8GB of memory.
 Runtimes for eddy_cuda8.0,bedpostx_gpu, and xtract are affected by GPU memory availability.